 (b) The case manager shall monitor the provision of services:

-(1) to assure that the coordinated service and support plan is being followed according to paragraph (a);
+(1) to assure that the support plan is being followed according to paragraph (a);

-(2) to identify any changes or modifications that might be needed in the coordinated service and support plan, including changes resulting from recommendations of current service providers;
+(2) to identify any changes or modifications that might be needed in the support plan, including changes resulting from recommendations of current service providers;